visiologyofficial/vixtract/docker/vixtract/README.md

 * Currently LDAP is available in JupyterHub only.
 * Python libs `jupyterhub-ldapauthenticator`, `jupyterhub-ldapcreateusers` are already included in Jupyter container.
 * Source of information for JupyterHub is here: https://github.com/jupyterhub/ldapauthenticator
-* Presumably minimum username length is three characters in Hub Control Panel.
-If you need to create LDAP user with one or two characters long, enable temporarily `c.LocalLDAPCreateUsers.create_system_users` in `/var/lib/docker/volumes/vixtract_jupyter-config/_data/jupyterhub_config.py`.
-Then just login with this short username, account will be created automatically.
-Also optionally add this short username in admin list in the same `jupyterhub_config.py` file (last lines).
+* Looks like Jupyter Hub Control Panel is very capricious to usernames.
+For example, it can't add username with two characters or with dot in name.
+* With LDAP enabled creating users in Hub Control is not supported.
+Use dynamic creating with first login.

 #### Configuration use case for JupyterHub.
-1. Create new user with admin rights in Hub Control Panel with the same username as in LDAP.
-2. Open `/var/lib/docker/volumes/vixtract_jupyter-config/_data/jupyterhub_config.py`.
+1. Open `/var/lib/docker/volumes/vixtract_jupyter-config/_data/jupyterhub_config.py`.
-3. Go to the end of the file and uncomment all lines in LDAP section.
-Do not enable `create_system_users` unless you really need it.
+2. Go to the end of the file and uncomment all lines in LDAP section including `c.LocalLDAPCreateUsers.create_system_users = True`.
-4. Change example LDAP settings according to the guide https://github.com/jupyterhub/ldapauthenticator.
+3. Change example LDAP settings according to the guide https://github.com/jupyterhub/ldapauthenticator.
+4. Add JupyterHub admin users from LDAP.
+Example: `c.Authenticator.admin_users = {'ldap-admin1', 'ldap-admin2'}`.
+5. Save and close `jupyterhub_config.py`.
-5. Restart Jupyter container `docker container restart vixtract_jupyter`
+6. Restart Jupyter container `docker container restart vixtract_jupyter`.
-6. Open JupyterHub web interface, enter your ldap username (from 1st step) and your ldap password.
+7. Open JupyterHub web interface, enter your ldap username (example here is `ldap-admin1`) and your ldap password.
 This account should have admin rights for JupyterHub, but no ability to install libs globally and fully delete users.
 For that use `su admin` in terminal firstly.
+8. After entering any valid LDAP credentials, JupyterHub user (and internal system user) will be created automatically.

 ***